“It’s dangerous to go alone. Take this.”

 The Best Legend of Zelda Games

 The entire Legend of Zelda series is iconic.
 It’s hard to pick just a few games to call them the best.
-However, if I was forced to make a list, these are the games that would be on it.
+However, if I were forced to make a list, these games would be on it.

 The Legend of Zelda

 It starts with the original.
-The Legend of Zelda was released on February 21, 1986.
+The Legend of Zelda hit the shelves on February 21, 1986.
 Although I remember playing this game a few times as a youngster (I was four when it came out), I was never super into it.
 As a Mario player, this game seemed too hard.
-Three heart pieces were never enough, and I never even made it to the first dungeon.
+Three heart pieces were never enough, and I never even reached the first dungeon.
 Little kid me was not impressed.

 It wasn’t until years later that I learned to appreciate this game.
 It’s one of my best friends’ favorite games, and during one of our yearly visits, we decided to have a playthrough.
-By that I mean I watched her beat the game in about five hours.
+I watched her beat the game in about five hours.

 The Legend of Zelda: Ocarina of Time